No Surrender: Vic Walczak’s Crusade for the Underdog

 The consulate made it clear that the office was bugged, and Walczak would go to jail if caught.
 He told Walczak to bring in all the photos so he could make sure both the traveler and his highly incriminating documents made it back to New Jersey, separately and safely.

-Sure enough, on a train ride out of the country, the police stopped Walczak at the Czech border and stripped search him, even cutting the seams of his suitcase.
+Sure enough, on a train ride out of the country, the police stopped Walczak at the Czech border and strip searched him, even cutting the seams of his suitcase.
 “Having that experience when liberal democracy breaks down or doesn’t exist is frightening,” he says.

 Walczak went on to graduate from Boston College Law School before working for prisoner’s rights at the Legal Aid Bureau in Baltimore.
 In 1991, he became the executive director of the Pittsburgh chapter of the ACLU before moving up to the statewide level in 2004, where he now oversees eight people